 Attackers are constantly trying to find ways to steal corporate data, either to sell on the dark web or threaten the exposure of secrets unless the victim organization pays a ransom.
 Credential theft can be an easy way in, made even easier by a weak password culture.

-According to a study from LastPass, the average employee has 191 passwords to manage.
-It’s no wonder, then, that we often end up reusing passwords or creating simple ones, prioritising ease to remember over security.
+The average employee has up to hundreds of passwords to manage.
+It’s no wonder, then, that we often end up reusing passwords or creating simple ones, prioritizing ease to remember over security.
 Unfortunately, this makes those attacks we just talked about that much easier to carry out and much more effective.
 Think of it this way: a simple password will take less time to crack and, if you’re using it for multiple accounts, the hacker then has access to all of those, too.

 This is where enterprise password management comes in.